Nursing Home Administrators (NHA) are required to be licensed by the State of Arkansas. Minimum qualifications for licensure are:

 After the NHA application has been approved by DHS, the applicant can register for the NAB test via the internet.
 The National Administrator Board (NAB) Exam, often referred to as the federal exam, is a two-part exam consisting of the Core Exam and either the NHA LOS or the RCAL/HCBS Exam.
 These exams are currently being provided through a computer-based testing system.
 NOTE: The NAB Exam does require a separate registration fee.
 Please see the National Administrator Board website for more detail.
 Completion of the NAB exam component must be complete prior to registering and testing for the State Licensure Exam.

-- Testers will be required to enter through the first-floor lobby, complete the COVID-19 screening process and check in with security before entering the testing site.
-Any tester failing the screening procedure will not be allowed to enter.
-Testers are required to bring a photo ID.
+- Testers will be required to enter through the first-floor lobby, and are required to bring a photo ID.

 - No special materials are needed or required for the exam.
-Testers are instructed to bring their own pen/pencil.
-Supplied pens/pencils, if needed, will be wiped down before and after use.
+Pencils are provided.
+Testers are not allowed to have anything at their test seat during the test except test and pencil provided.

-- Hand sanitizer will be available on each table during the exam for use.
+- Hand sanitizer will be available for use.

 - Testers will leave their exam (face down) on the table once they are finished and exit the building.
 Exams will be collected by the proctor after the exams are finished.

 Study materials for the State Exam will be available online soon and are free.
-The State Exam is based off of information provided within the Nursing Facility Regulations.
+The State Exam is based off of information provided within the Nursing Facility Regulations and the Rules for Conducting Criminal Record Checks for Employees of LTC Facilities.
 The applicant, however, must purchase study materials for the NAB federal exams.

 For questions regarding the Arkansas Nursing Home State Licensure Exam, please email at NHA.Testing@dhs.arkansas.gov.